Semantics for Finance Users fast forward video

 An introduction to the ontology-derived Enterprise Data Model for Finance and Business stakeholders.

-FIB-DM is enormous, 3,040 entities as of January 2024, and still growing.
+FIB-DM is enormous, with 3,074 entities as of July 2024, and still growing.
 The Fundamental Concepts are the bridge to understanding the design and content.
 This education module provides an overview of the fifteen concepts.
 A reference sheet for each concept shows.

 • FIBO definition